sr-lab/jump-mapper/README.md

 # Jump Mapper
 Approximating PIN guess numbers using keypad patterns.

 By training a model with an existing breached data set of 4-digit PINs and their frequencies, can we correctly predict the strength of previously unseen PINs using only keypad jumps?
-Can we extend this to longer PINs without adding any new training data?

 ## Projects
 This repository is a bit of a mixture.
 It's a Visual Studio solution containing several projects which are outlined below.